koshkokoshka/yt-chat-to-video/README.md

 2. After running the above command, you will have a file named `CqnNp8kwE78.live_chat.json` in the current directory.
 This file contains the live chat data.<br>
    Pass this file to the script to convert it into a video:
     ```bash
-    python yt-chat-to-video.py [options] <video_id>.live_chat.json -o output.mp4
+    python yt-chat-to-video.py [options] CqnNp8kwE78.live_chat.json
     ```

 3. Wait for the script to finish.
-It will generate a video file named `CqnNp8kwE78.mp4` in the current directory with the rendered chat messages.
+It will generate a video file named `CqnNp8kwE78.mp4` in the current directory with the rendered chat replay.

 ## More common usage examples